Kenbo0601/crypto_project2/README.md

 Implementation of a public key encryption called Cryptosystem.
-The algorithm is similar to the Discrete Logarithm Problem.
+The algorithm is similar to the Digital signature algorithm.

 ### How to Build
 1: python3 geKey.py